shani1610/SegmentationMapStyleGan/README.md

 # Creating Segmentation Maps using Style GAN

+## Installation

+to connect to git repository if didnt do clone in the fir time ( to define git repository)

+`git remote set-url origin  https://github.com/shani1610/DCGAN_Tutorial.git`

+## Dataset Preparation

+The data directory can be downloaded [here](https://github.com/nightrome/cocostuff). the original dataset were downloaded [here](https://www.cityscapes-dataset.com/)

+The data directory contains the following folders:

+* generated_for_SPADE - the generated from styleGAN segmantation map after running the script prepare_for_spade that clustering the in-between pixels to values that correspond to the cityscape classes and generate the label maps that required for running the SPADE modoule.

+* generated_from_SPADE

+* generated_from_styleGAN - the generated segmantation maps.

+* original_coarse - the data coarse was used for the DCGAN part because it requires a lot more data then fine images number.

+* original_for_SPADE - you can also ran the SPADE on the original data and get full size image.

+* original_gtFine - this is used in the styleGAN part.

+* prepared_for_styleGAN - the LMDB files required for the styleGAN training.

 ## StyleGAN

 1) prepare the data:

    `python code/StyleGAN/prepare_data.py --out data/prepared_for_styleGAN/LMDB_PATH --n_worker 1 data/original_gtFine`

+   This will convert images to jpeg and pre-resizes it, Then you can train StyleGAN.

+   You can use our LMDB files which included in the data directory in prepared_for_styleGAN folder.

 2) train:

     `python code/StyleGAN/train.py data/prepared_for_styleGAN/LMDB_PATH`

+    this generate the model in the checkpoint directory and a samples directory which is stored in the data directory in the generated_from_styleGAN.

+    You can use our checkpoint directory that can be download [here] (). extract this .zip in code/StyleGAN/checkpoint.

 3) generate new images after training:

     `python code/StyleGAN/generate.py code/StyleGAN/checkpoint/train_step-5.model --size 64`

+    make sure --size is corresponding to the size of the train_step-*.model .

 ## SPADE

+   in order to
 1) generate new images from the original cityscape dataset:

   `python code/SPADE/test.py --name cityscapes_pretrained/ --dataset_mode cityscapes --dataroot data/original_for_SPADE/--batchSize  8`